munificent/craftinginterpreters/book/calls-and-functions.md

 means the top of the stack ends up right at the beginning of the returning function's stack window.

-We push the return value back onto the stack at that new lower location.
+We push the return value back onto the stack at that new, lower location.
 Then we update the `run()` function's cached pointer to the current frame.
-Just like when we began a call, on the next iteration of the bytecode dispatch loop, the VM will read `ip` from that frame and execution will jump back to the caller, right where it left off immediately after the `OP_CALL` instruction.
+Just like when we began a call, on the next iteration of the bytecode dispatch loop, the VM will read `ip` from that frame, and execution will jump back to the caller, right where it left off, immediately after the `OP_CALL` instruction.

 <img src="image/calls-and-functions/return.png" alt="Each step of the return process: popping the return value, discarding the call frame, pushing the return value." />